lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To change the layout of your slide :menuselection:`Slide --> Layout --> Your prefred layout`.

+To apply a bold effects on your fonts select the text with the mouse and then press :kbd:`Control+ B` or :menuselection:`Format --> Text --> Bold`.
+To make text italic with first select it and then press :kbd:`Control + I` or :menuselection:`Format --> Text --> Italic`.

 To spell check your presentation press :kbd:`F7` or :menuselection:`Tools --> Spellcheck`.
 If you want to print your slides you can press :kbd:`Control + p` or :menuselection:`File --> Print`.

 If you want to paste text into a slideshow press :kbd:`Control + V` or :menuselection:`Edit --> Paste`.
 To copy text select it first and then press :kbd:`Control + C` or :menuselection:`Edit --> Copy`.
 To cut text select it first and the press :kbd:`Control +X` or :menuselection:`Edit --> Cut`.